2995250328/mapanything/README.md

 set of AA features automatically.
 The preset now pins the task configuration to `model/task=images_and_full_geometry` so that images are always paired with ray directions, depths, and camera poses (including their metric scale factors) when AA tensors are recorded.
+It also sets `info_sharing.module_args.indices` to `[0, ..., depth-1]` so every alternating-attention block is persisted to disk via `info_sharing_storage_path`.
 Apply the same override if you compose a custom Hydra run.

 ### Multi-Modal Inference